-The input source setting allows the user to manually select the signal source - either the QMA Connector (RF Input), the Audio Input, or the IR/Visible Light Sensor.
+The input source setting allows manual selection of the signal source - either the QMA Connector (RF Input), the Audio Input, or the IR/Visible Light Sensor.

 For normal operation, it will not be necessary to manually select the source.
 If an antenna is connected to the QMA connector on the ANDRE, the unit will automatically switch to the RF Input Source.
-If an audio probe is plugged in to the audio input, the ANDRE will automatically switch to the Audio Input Source and will also automatically switch to the Audio Screen.
+If an audio probe is plugged into the audio input, the ANDRE will automatically switch to the Audio Input Source and will also automatically switch to the Audio Screen.
 If no audio probe or RF probe is connected, the ANDRE will automatically switch to the IR-Light Input Source.

-Note: If selecting the audio input source, you will need to transition to the Audio Screen from the Setup Menu.
-If you proceed to either the Chart or Signal List screen, the unit will automatically switch to either the RF input (if an RF probe is plugged in) or the IR-Light Input Source, as the Chart screen does not display data from Audio Probes.
+Note: If selecting the audio input source, it is necessary to transition to the Audio Screen from the Setup Menu.
+If proceeding to either the Chart or Signal List screen, the unit will automatically switch to either the RF input (if an RF probe is plugged in) or the IR-Light Input Source, as the Chart screen does not display data from Audio Probes.